-Will God still love me even if I am gay and Christian?
+Will God still love me even if I am a gay Christian?

-Lito grew up with an abusive Father who was a drunkard and into drugs.
-They were poor and with eight siblings, life was hard.
-His mother ran a modest beauty parlor at their house.
-He was sexually abused at the age of six by different men who were neighbors and relatives.
-He kept to himself what to him was a dark and a shameful secret.
+Joselito grew up with an abusive father who was into drugs and alcohol.
+They were poor, and with eight siblings, life was hard.
+His mother ran a modest beauty salon in their house.
+At six years old, he was sexually abused by different men who were neighbors and relatives.

 My secret Christian life

 I heard the gospel at 14 through my teacher and served in a Christian fellowship.
 Church activities distracted my homosexual tendencies for a time.

 As an adult, my hidden desire for men eventually became a gay lifestyle, one sin at a time.
 I met strangers in parks and movie houses.
 Grindr and Tinder weren’t a thing yet.

 I served in church but would later have sex with someone.
 I could not help it.
 I taught Math, and before class begins, I shared a Bible verse to encourage students.

 I thought it was OK to mix my gay life with serving God, but there was guilt each time I chose sin over holiness.
 Eventually, I got tired and gave up going to church and sharing God’s words – Satan won this round.

 I let go, but God did not